GaragePolitburo/FormSI060719/README.md

 `marketForSaleInfoByIndex(uint256 tokenId)`

+Shows the "For Sale" status of a specific token (identified by the ERC721 index `tokenId`).
+The structure `marketForSaleInfoByIndex(tokenId)` contains a boolean indicating whether or not the token is for sale (`isForSale`), the ERC721 index of the token (`tokenId`), the current owner and seller of the token (`seller`), the pirce of the token (`minValue`) in Wei, and the address of the recipient (`onlySellTo`).
+If the recipient address is the zero address, then anyone can buy the token.
+Note that this function is a getter that directly access the structure, so it does not throw if the token `tokenId` does not exist, unlike all the other "For Sale" functions.

 `marketBuyForSale(uint256 tokenId)`

+Enables a user to buy a token (identified by the ERC721 index `tokenId`) that is up for sale.
+If `marketForSaleInfoByIndex(tokenId).onlySellto` returns the zero address, then any address can buy the token that is for sale.
+If `marketForSaleInfoByIndex(tokenId).onlySellto` returns a non-zero address, then only that address can buy the token that is for sale.
+Must send at least the sale price  (`marketForSaleInfoByIndex(tokenId).minValue`) to complete the transaction.

 ### Bid functions

 `marketDeclareBid(uint256 tokenId)`

+Enables a user to decalre a bid for a token (identified by the ERC721 index `tokenId`).
+The user must send the amount of the bid with the function call.
+If there is already a bid on the token (check `marketBidInfoByIndex(uint256 tokenId)`), the bid must be larger than `marketBidInfoByIndex(tokenId).value`, otherwise it throws.
+The previous bid is overwritten, and the amount of the previous bid is made available for withdraw through `marketWithdrawWei()`.

 `marketWithdrawBid(uint256 tokenId)`

+Enables a user to withdraw a bid on a token (identified by the ERC721 index `tokenId`) already made.
+Only the bidder `marketBidInfoByIndex(tokenId).bidder` can call this function.
+The bid is NOT automatically refunded: the user must call `marketWithdrawWei()`.

 `marketAcceptBid(uint256 tokenId, uint256 minPrice)`

+Enables a token owner to accept a bid, and transfer the token (identified by the ERC721 index `tokenId`) to the bidder.
+Only the token owner can call this function.
+The parameter `minPrice` must be smaller than or equal to `marketBidInfoByIndex(tokenId).value`.
+After calling this functin, the bid is NOT automatically transferred to the former owner: the former owner must call `marketWithdrawWei()`.

 `marketBidInfoByIndex(uint256 tokenId)`

+Shows the "Bid" status of a specific token (identified by the ERC721 index `tokenId`).
+The structure `marketBidInfoByIndex(tokenId)` contains a boolean indicating whether or not a bid for the token exists (`hasBid`), the ERC721 index of the token (`tokenId`), the current bidder for the token (`bidder`), and the bid (`value`) in Wei.
+Note that this function is a getter that directly access the structure, so it does not throw if the token `tokenId` does not exist, unlike all the other "Bid" functions.

 `marketPendingWithdrawals(address holder)`

+Shows the amount of ether (in wei) avaiable for the address `holder` to withdraw using `marketWithdrawWei()`.

 `marketWithdrawWei()`

+Enables a user to withdraw ether after a successful sale, after accepting a bid, after withdrawing a bid, or after another address outbids the user.

 ## ERC721 Functions